Rloui/blkDirectory/README.md

 - Understand what should I attack first.
 The Design, the HTML elements, Css elements, CRUD, ect

+- there was a problem with heroku, I used the wrong config var on heroku which created problems with heroku locating the server for my project
 Notes to Myself:
 - develop a user and business account login and the sign in page
 - develop the home landing page so that it does land on the index page first